erp-texh-2022/etworkk-14.0/doc/cla/individual/etworkmates.md

 India, 2021-07-22

-I hereby agree to the terms of the Dosyt Individual Contributor License Agreement v1.0.
+I hereby agree to the terms of the etwork Individual Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this